Jang-woo-AnnaSoft/execution-state-preflight/README.md

 This is not a wall in front of your agent.
 It fills, with a stated source, the blanks that guessing used to fill.
 Execution is still the goal.

-**Status:** a specification, not a library. `createPreflight` refuses to build without six injected hooks.
+**Status:** a reference skeleton, not a library. `createPreflight` refuses to build without six injected hooks.

 The code here is a skeleton meant to show the structure, not something to adopt as-is.
 What actually has to be code in your system is `lookupField` and the shape of the decision record.
 Everything else — the agent loop, how you ask the user, storage — you write to fit what you already have.
 Take the parts that match and leave the rest.